sheaDurgin/NLP23/SimpleText/README.md

 ## Conclusion

-With the use of a cross encoder and a combination algorithm, we were able to improve the baseline results.
+With the use of a cross encoder and a combination algorithm, we were able to improve the baseline results in both NDCG@10 and MAP scores.
 If we were to continue on the project, we would attempt to fine-tune the cross encoder on the labelled data and implement a way to select more readable passages than just the entire abstract (as our current implementation has no improvement in the readability department).